 Just before you get to Arthur River you’ll come across Nelson Bay, located down a short gravel road.

-This remote fishing village is quirky and rugged, and the coast is absolutely superb.
+This remote fishing village is quirky and rugged, and this section of the north west coast is absolutely superb.

 You can walk around Nelson Bay, head to the north end to Sundown Reserve, then follow the inland track to the mouth of Sundown Creek to see the ancient rock carvings.

-The whole walk should take about 1.5 hours return.
+The whole walk from Nelson Bay to Sundown Creek should take about 1.5 hours return.

 Where to Stay in Arthur River